• Skip to primary navigation

 • Granny Smith Apples: See notes above regarding apple varieties.

-• Granulated Sugar: Because granny smith apples are tart, the filling calls for a full cup of sugar.
+• Granulated Sugar: Because Granny Smith apples are tart, the filling calls for a full cup of sugar.

 • All-Purpose Flour: For absorbing excess liquid from the apples.

-• Cinnamon: I highly recommend using high quality cinnamon.
+• Cinnamon: I highly recommend using high-quality cinnamon.
 It makes a big difference in the final result.
 I use Ceylon Cinnamon from Simply Organic.
-It is expensive, but worth it.
+It is expensive but worth it.
 I use it a ton for making my Maple Pecan Granola, which we make 2-3x a month.

 • Salt: To balance sweetness and bring out the other flavors.

-How to Make Crustless Swedish Apple Pie
+How to Make Crustless Apple Pie

 This recipe is great for beginners or experienced bakers.
 I have included step-by-step instructions and photos below.